LUXTACO/YTMDLGUI/README.md

 # YTMDLGUI - [BETA]
 User-friendly adaptation of [ytmdl](https://github.com/deepjyoti30 "ytmdl") in the form of a little tkinter menu.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/powered-by-coffee.svg)](https://forthebadge.com)

 ## Installation
-Install the 2 libraries using the commands down below
+Install the 2 libraries using the commands down below, and the just run the code with the .bat file

 ```python
 pip install tk